-13 EQUAL OPPORTUNITIES AND RESPECT
+14 EQUAL OPPORTUNITIES AND RESPECT

-- Service staff and you are bound by the NUSU Equal Opportunities Policy, and by its complaints, disciplinary and grievance procedures.
-All parties are expected to conduct themselves respectfully. - b) The Service additionally requests that you do not use offensive language or behaviour in the course of interviews or Service usage and dress in a manner unlikely to cause offence. - c) Failure to comply with this requirement may entail: - in the case of you or visitors: refusal of Service, a request to leave the appointment/or the offices and possible disciplinary action where relevant; or - in the case of staff: the disciplinary procedure may be implemented.
+- a) Service staff and you are bound by the NUSU Equal Opportunities Policy and NUSU Respect Statement and by its disciplinary and grievance procedures. - b) The Service additionally requests that you do not use offensive language or behaviour in the course of interviews or Service usage and dress in a manner unlikely to cause offence. - c) Failure to comply with this requirement may entail: - in the case of you or visitors: refusal of Service, a request to leave the appointment/or the offices and possible disciplinary action where relevant; or

+• in the case of staff: the disciplinary procedure may be implemented.

-14 COMPLIMENTARY POLICIES
+15 COMPLIMENTARY POLICIES

 The Service operates within all NUSU's policies but has particular reference to the policies below.
-These can be found on the wider NUSU website under the A-Z Library of Public Documents:
+These can be found on either the wider NUSU website under the A-Z Library of documents or can be provided on request:

-- Service Privacy Policy - NUSU Equal Opportunity Policy
+- Service Privacy Policy

+- NUSU Equal Opportunity Policy

-- NUSU Policy for the Safeguarding of Children and Adults at Risk.
+- NUSU Under 18's Policy

 - NUSU Inclusivity Policy

-- NUSU Sexual Harassment Policy
+- NUSU Respect Statement

 - NUSU Sexual Misconduct Policy

-- NUSU Transgender Policy

 - NUSU Complaints Procedure

-15 MARKETING STANDARDS
+16 MARKETING STANDARDS